 Sustainability matters are addressed periodically by the Board of Directors, which oversees Cembra's processes to identify and manage the company's impacts on the economy, environment, and people, including performance as well as the associated targets, reflecting an important direction of the Group.
-They are among others also part of the compensation framework.
-The Board of Directors regularly reviews the feedback and concerns of institutional investors and other stakeholders.
+The Board of Directors regularly reviews the feedback and inputs of institutional investors and other stakeholders.
 Questions regarding remuneration, the Board's composition and shareholder rights are always dealt with transparently.
-The Board of Directors approves Cembra's sustainability approach and periodic reporting as part of the annual report.

-In the reporting period, the Compensation and Nomination Committee reviewed Cembra's ESG performance as part of the strategic lookback assessment for the long-term incentive compensation.
-The Audit and Risk Committee did a special walk through this Sustainability Report.

 The Board of Directors is updated on all sustainability-related activities (including impacts) at Cembra by the Sustainability Committee and by members of the Management Board at least twice a year.
+The Board of Directors provides strategic direction and approves Cembra's sustainability approach and periodic reporting as part of the annual report.

+In the reporting period, the Compensation and Nomination Committee reviewed Cembra's ESG performance as part of the strategic lookback assessment for the long-term incentive compensation and the Audit and Risk Committee did again a special walk through this Sustainability Report.

-This Sustainability Report, including the materiality process and the resulting matrix, was reviewed and approved by the Board of Directors in March 2023, assisted by the Audit and Risk Committee.
+This Sustainability Report, including the materiality process and the resulting matrix, was reviewed and approved by the Board of Directors in March 2024, assisted by the Audit and Risk Committee.